clabasky/codeinthecards/README.md

 # codeinthecards

-Code in the cards is a super simple way to create coded messages.
+Code in the cards is a super simple way to create coded messages using an ordinary deck of playing cards.

 A live example can be seen here - https://dxbe26btdbbn4.cloudfront.net/